 As our region grows and congestion increases, people need reliable transportation options to get to their jobs, homes and daily activities.
 Transit could be a viable option for many, but currently, buses are often caught in the same congestion as personal vehicles.
 Random delays, many caused by traffic, make it hard for buses to stay on schedule, so the waiting time may be worse than published.
 This can lead to cascading delays all along the bus line that stretches across the Metro region, far from where the original delay occurred.
 Delays have major impacts on people's daily lives.
 People who need to arrive at work on time, or who need to pick up kids from daycare or school, can't afford the risks of using an unreliable transit system.
+Even when we invest in increased service, delays make transit a less desirable and efficient option, either leaving people stranded, late to work, or choosing to drive a personal vehicle instead.

 Just as a delay on a single route can make travel unreliable across the system, local improvements in reliability can have a positive regional impact.
 Better Bus is a set of small, strategic, capital investments to improve transit capacity, reliability and travel time along major service bus lines that are relatively low cost to construct, context sensitive and able to be deployed quickly.
 Better Bus actions include changes to the design and operation of streets and signals to increase bus speed and reliability.
 Larger Better Bus investments could also include changes to transit vehicle fleet, station equipment and operation systems typically owned and operated by TriMet and Smart.
 The Better Bus program is a good return on investment because it requires a relatively moderate amount funding that can result in a much improved transit experience for bus riders.
+These investments are likely to serve two goals in the region: improving the experience and efficiency of riding the bus for existing riders, who we know are more likely to be disproportionately older, lower-income, people of color and people living with disabilities, and making transit a more desirable option as compared to driving alone, decreasing congestion and reducing our air pollution and greenhouse gas emissions.

 In 2017, Metro and TriMet launched a \$5M pilot program to provide design technical assistance to implement enhanced transit projects region wide.
 This data driven program used bus delay, travel time and ridership information to determine where there was the greatest need, and then concentrated investments in those areas.
 A total of 38 projects were submitted for consideration, and 20 projects were selected to move forward through concept development and design.
-Many of these projects are still in need of funding.
+Many of the se projects are still in need of funding.
 A Better Bus program could provide the resources needed to construct those projects, and develop a conduit for new projects.